 CHC53415 Diploma of Leisure and Health reflects the role of workers with responsibility for designing, implementing and evaluating health and leisure activities, and programs for clients in one or more sector areas.
 Work may be in residential facilities and/or in community agencies and day centres.
 Workers work under supervision or as sole practitioners and may be required to plan, coordinate and evaluate other workers and work teams within broad but generally well-defined guidelines.

-Students must satisfy the following age, English and other requirements to enroll in Diploma of Community Services (Case Management):
+Students must satisfy the following age, English and other requirements to enroll in Diploma of Leisure and Health:

 - Age: must be 18 years or over